whiskyechobravo/kerkoapp/README.md

 flask kerko index
 ```

-KerkoApp variables are just shortcuts for those who wish to use KerkoApp as is,
+Environment variables are just shortcuts for those who wish to use KerkoApp as
-without changing any Python code.
+is, without changing any Python code.
 If you are building your own Kerko
 application, you don't really need those variables.
 Instead, you may directly
-specify arguments when instanciating the `kerko.composer.Composer` class, or
+specify arguments when instanciating the `kerko.composer.Composer` class, and
-directly call `kerko.composer.Composer.add_facet()` on the instance to specify
+call `add_facet()` on the instance to specify additional facets.
-additional facets.